Luo peoples: Kenya and Tanzania

 The Luo (or Joluo) are traditional fishermen and practice fishing as their main economic activity.
 Other cultural activities included wrestling (yii or dhao) kwath for the young boys aged 13 to 18 in their age sets.
 Their main rivals in the 18th century were the Lango, the Highland Nilotes, who traditionally engaged them in fierce bloody battles, most of which emanated from the stealing of their livestock.

 The Luo people of Kenya are nilotes and are related to the Nilotic people.
-The Luo people of Kenya are the fourth largest community in Kenya after the Kikuyu and, together with their brethren in Tanzania, form the second-largest single ethnic group in East Africa.
+The Luo people of Kenya are the fourth largest community in Kenya after the Kikuyu and, together with their brethren in Tanzania, form the largest single ethnic group in East Africa.

 This includes peoples who share Luo ancestry and/or speak a Luo language.